fschlag/dnsmasq-leases-ui/README.md

 # Example

-An `/var/lib/misc/dnsmasq.leases` file with the following content
+A `/var/lib/misc/dnsmasq.leases` file with the following content

 ```
 1504409608 11:11:11:11:11:11 192.168.0.10 Client1 01:11:11:11:11:11:11